VeryGoodOpenSource/dart_frog/docs/docs/tutorials/web_socket_counter.md

 }
 ```

 We're using [`package:web_socket_channel`](https://pub.dev/packages/web_socket_channel) to connect to our Dart Frog `/ws` endpoint.
-We can send messages to the server by calling `add` on the `WebSocketChannel` sink .
+We can send messages to the server by calling `add` on the `WebSocketChannel` sink.
 We can listen to incoming messages by subscribing to the `WebSocketChannel` stream.

-With the Dart Frog server running, open a separate terminal and run the example script:
+With the Dart Frog server still running, open a separate terminal and run the example script:

 ```bash
 dart example/main.dart